1979–80 Weber State Wildcats men's basketball team

 which broke an 18-game winning streak and dropped Weber's poll ranking (AP, UPI) from 15 to 17.

 The Wildcats appeared in the first five finals of the conference tournament and this was the third consecutive title.

 Ranked seventeenth in both major polls, Weber State earned the Big Sky's berth in the expanded 48-team NCAA tournament.
 They were seeded seventh in the West region and hosted the subregional in Ogden, but were upset by a point by Lamar.

 All-conference

 Senior guard Bruce Collins was a unanimous selection to the all-conference team, becoming the seventh player to be named in three consecutive years.
-Joining him for a second straight year was senior forward Richard Johnson.
+Joining him for a second straight year was senior forward David Johnson.
 On the second team was senior center Richard Smith and senior guard Mark Mattos; forward Gerald Mattinson and sophomore reserve guard Todd Harper were honorable mention.